FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 2

 He spoke for nearly an hour.

-Uh certainly there were a couple things.
+There were a couple of things.

-Uh so I again I thought he did great on the big picture stuff.
+So again, I thought he did great on the big picture stuff.

-Uh he has said a demilitarized and de-radicalized Gaza Strip, which he has been saying uh ever since shortly after October 7th, which is a perfectly sound goal.
+He has said a demilitarized and de-radicalized Gaza Strip, which he has been saying ever since shortly after October 7th, which is a perfectly sound goal, one that earnestly should be pursued.

-But I didn't hear him say anything new about how we get from where we are today to that day after because there's a long way to go.
+From where we are today to that day after, because there's a long way to go.

-Uh, in terms of an actual plan on the ground, I think that's still missing.
+It's a very complex issue in terms of an actual plan on the ground.

 It's certainly a complex issue to have to wade through, but one that's all the more important because of that.

-Uh, I think it's it's much to be commended, and it's a reflection of the fact that there's a lot of things going on just under the surface in the Middle East that have a lot of positive potential, both for the United States and Israel that would center around hopefully getting off uh Israel Saudi normalization through because if you have that, then you have top cover for all the things, uh region wide alliance against an Iran-led threat that is, I think, a lot greater than people in America really even realize at this moment.
+And it's a reflection of the fact that there's a lot of things going on just under the surface in the Middle East that have a lot of positive potential, both for the United States and Israel, that would center around hopefully getting Israel-Saudi normalization through.

 And we are looking at a picture.

-This is uh ways away from the Capitol, but we were seeing what appeared to be smoke, and we are told that several people have climbed a statue, others are taken into custody.
+This is a live image coming in from Washington, D.C.
+This is a ways away from the Capitol, but we were seeing what appeared to be smoke.

 One question I do want to ask you, though.

-Did that lead to any concerns about his travel here to the U.S. Uh I think I wouldn't be surprised if it did if there's a little more logistical effort going into security these days.
+I think I wouldn't be surprised if it did, if there's a little more logistical effort going into security these days.

-And certainly I wouldn't be surprised uh if if that has come into play in an area like this, but also you know, that's a top-down problem.
+And certainly I wouldn't be surprised if that has come into play in an area like this.

-That all fixed.
+That's all fixed.

 One thing that's interesting that we did mention is that Biden will meet with Netanyahu tomorrow and then Trump on Friday.

-My question is I know initially there was going to be a conversation and a meeting between Biden and Netanyahu.
+My question is, I know initially there was going to be a conversation and a meeting between Biden and Netanyahu.

 I believe it was initially scheduled for today, but was pushed back.

-And then we had word that he was going to meet with Trump uh tomorrow, and then that was pushed to Friday because Biden had said I want to meet with him Thursday.
+And then that was pushed to Friday because Biden had said, I want to meet with him Thursday.

 So my question for you, is there any way to know if Netanyahu was going to meet with Biden if he hadn't met with Trump?